Olympics-Hockey-Belgium claim first gold after shootout win over Australia | Sports-Games

 Olympics-Hockey-Belgium claim first gold after shootout win over Australia

 The sides were locked in a close fight through much of the match, with Belgium forward Florent van Aubel giving the Red Lions the lead two minutes into the second half.
-Australia equalised thanks to a goal by Tom Wickham, sending the match to the shootout, in which Belgian goalie Vincent Vanasch played a key role as the Kookaburras failed on three attempts.
+Australia equalised thanks to a goal by Tom Wickham, sending the match to the shootout, in which Belgian goalie Vincent Vanasch saved three attempts from the Kookaburras, including a retake from Jake Whetton following a video referral.

 Belgium won their first Olympic men's hockey title, beating Australia 3-2 in a penalty shootout after the final finished in a 1-1 draw on Thursday.
 The sides were locked in a close fight through much of the match, with Belgium forward Florent van Aubel giving the Red Lions the lead two minutes into the second half.

 "It's a dream come true," Simranjeet said.
 "We've made 1.3 billion Indians proud by finishing on the podium."
-The goal-rich match was not easy for the eight-time Olympic champions.
-Germany took an early lead through a second-minute goal by Timur Oruz and posed a threat to India in the first quarter.
+The high-scoring match was not easy for eight-time Olympic champions India.
+Germany took an early lead through a second-minute goal by Timur Oruz, and posed a threat to India in the first quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)